State to get $1.12B fed funds to fix bridges

 BOSTON -- Massachusetts is getting a windfall of federal transportation funding to help repair and replace hundreds of aging, structurally deficient bridges.

 The U.S. Department of Transportation is sending $1.12 billion to the Bay State over the next five years for bridge upgrades as part of the state's share of funding from the $1 trillion infrastructure and jobs law, signed by President Joe Biden in November.
-Initially, the state will get $221 million in the current fiscal year.
+Initially, the state will get more than $225 million in the current fiscal year.

 The DOT's Federal Highway Administration announced last Friday that nearly $27 billion in federal funds are being distributed to states, tribal nations and territories over the next five years to fix and repair more than 45,000 bridges.
 At least $5.3 billion of those funds will be distributed in this fiscal year.